-Data Item Description System Master Key On initialization, the module generates a 168-bit symmetric key that is stored in the clear in battery-backed RAM.
-This key encrypts (using 3-key Triple-DES CFB8) the module's public and private RSA keys and the user table stored in the configuration flash memory.
-On tamper, the module zeroizes the System Master Key (SMK), rendering the encrypted data in the flash memory undecipherable.

-Data Item Description RSA Private Key The secret component of the module's RSA Key pair. · This 1024-bit or 2048-bit key is generated when the module receives a load certificate command from the SMC, and is used to authenticate connections with other encryptors and to unwrap master session keys and session keys received from far-end encryptors.
-This key is stored encrypted in flash memory.
+Data Item Description System Master Key On initialization, the module generates a 168-bit symmetric key that is stored in the clear in battery-backed RAM. - This key encrypts (using 3-key Triple-DES CFB8) the module's public and private RSA keys and the user table stored in the configuration flash memory.
+On tamper or battery drain, the module zeroizes the System Master Key (SMK), rendering the encrypted data in the flash memory undecipherable.
+RSA Private Key The secret component of the module's RSA Key pair.
+This 1024-bit or 2048-bit key is generated when the module receives a load certificate command from the SMC, and is used to authenticate connections with other encryptors and to unwrap master session keys and session keys received from far-end encryptors. - This key is stored encrypted in flash memory.
 On tamper, the SMK is zeroized, rendering the encrypted private key undecipherable.
 RSA Public Key The public component of the module's RSA Key pair is stored encrypted in flash memory.
-This key resides in the Network Certificate that in turn is stored in the clear in system non-volatile RAM.
+This key resides in the Network Certificate that in turn is stored in the clear in the module's non-volatile RAM.
 This key is used for authenticating connections with other encryptors.
 Authentication Password Up to 30 passwords (and associated usernames) may be stored to allow access by up to 30 unique operators in the role of Crypto Officer (full access) or Crypto Officer (read only).
 The CLI uses the authentication password to authenticate Crypto Officers accessing the system via the console port.
-SNMPv3 concatenates and hashes (with SHA-1) the authentication password (8-30 characters) and the SNMPv3 unique engine ID to create an HMAC key used for Data Origin Authentication, and Data Integrity of each command.
+SNMPv3 concatenates and hashes (with SHA1) the authentication password (8-30 characters) and the SNMPv3 unique engine ID to create an HMAC key used for Data Origin Authentication, and Data Integrity of each command.
 Passwords and usernames are hashed and stored in the encrypted user table in flash memory.
 On tamper, the SMK is zeroized, rendering the encrypted passwords undecipherable.
-Management Privacy Key The Management Privacy Key (MPK) is the parameter that is used to secure data on the remote management channel.
-This parameter is essentially a key that is derived from a DH key exchange between the module and the remote management station.
-The MPK persists for the life of the management session and is used to AES encrypt management traffic that may be exchanged between the module and the remote management station.
-The MPK is maintained in volatile memory and may be updated periodically during the session.
-The MPK is destroyed at the end of a session.
-Master Session Key For each session, the module generates a symmetric Master Session Key (MSK) and Session Keys using the ANSI X9.31 PRNG.
-The MSK is used with RSA key exchange to transfer these keys to a far-end encryptor for data encryption and decryption purposes.
-The MSK persists for the life of the session and is used to AES- encrypt session keys that may be changed periodically during the session.
-All session keys are destroyed at the end of its session.